creditkarma/thrift-server/packages/thrift-server-hapi/README.md

 const server = new Hapi.Server({ debug: { request: [ 'error' ] } })

 /**
- * Register the thrift plugin.
+ * Implementation of our Thrift service.
  *
- * This will allow us to define Hapi routes for our thrift service(s).
- * They behave like any other HTTP route handler, so you can mix and match
- * thrift / REST endpoints on the same server instance.
- */
-server.register(ThriftPlugin, err => {
-    if (err) {
-        throw err
-    }
-})

-/**
- * Implementation of our thrift service.
- *
  * Notice the second parameter, "context" - this is the Hapi request object,
- * passed along to our service by the Hapi thrift plugin.
+ * passed along to our service by the Hapi Thrift plugin.
 Thus, you have access to
  * all HTTP request data from within your service implementation.
  */
 const handlers: UserService.IHandler<Hapi.Request> = {